cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/index.md

 <Aside type='warning'>

-This feature is only available for selected customers on an Enterprise plan.
+This feature is available to all paid plans.

 </Aside>

 Many web applications have suffered credential stuffing attacks in the recent past.
 In these attacks there is a massive number of login attempts using username/password pairs from databases of exposed credentials.